phillbush/tbgen/README.md

 ## Values

-Rather than random values, the value of a input can be defined explicitly during tbgen invocation by calling ./tbgen with an argument of the form "INPUTNAME:VALUE".
+Rather than random values, the value of an input can be defined explicitly during tbgen invocation by calling ./tbgen with an argument of the form "INPUTNAME:VALUE".
 For example, the following command sets the input "A" to the constant value of 4b'1010:

 	$ ./tbgen "A:4b'1010" <mymodule.v >testbench.v

-Instead of random values, the values of a input can increase or decrease over time.
+Instead of random values, the values of an input can increase or decrease over time.
 Just invoke ./tbgen with the argument "INPUTNAME:i" for increasing values, or with "INPUTNAME:d" for decreasing values.
 For example, the following command makes the value of input "A" increase from 4'b0000 to 4'b1111 (and back again) over time: